ibm-cloud-docs/watsonxdata/known_issues.md

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

+## Compatibility issue: Spark fails to read iceberg tables written by presto with Parquet V2
+{: #known_issue30535}

+Spark fails to read data inserted into iceberg tables by Presto when users explicitly configure Presto to use the Parquet V2 writer.

 ## Limitation of querying role-related `information_schema` table for `tpcds` or `tpch` connectors
 {: #known_issue33420}